+Other L-Tryptophan-Like Supplements to Avoid

-What is in a Name?
-L-Tryptophan, 5-Hydroxytryptophan and Melatonin Explained by Stephen Naylor Ph.D.
+by Stephen Naylor Ph.D.

-The EMS epidemic of 1998-90 was caused by the consumption of contaminated Showa Denko L-Tryptophan.
-However, over the past twenty-five years there have been a number of sporadic reports of EMS-like symptoms from individuals taking either 5-Hydroxytryptophan (5-HTP) or Melatonin supplements.
-These include a number of patients who have self-reported through NEMSN, and this is detailed more in the article by Nancy Grant and Lois Vierk entitled "Contacts from Epidemic Patients and Possible New EMS Cases" published in the December 2019 NEMSN newsletter.
+The Eosinophilia-Myalgia Syndrome (EMS) epidemic of 1998-90 was caused by the consumption of contaminated Showa Denko L-Tryptophan.
+However, over the past thirty years there have been a number of sporadic patient reports of EMS-like symptoms from individuals taking other L-Tryptophan-like supplements.
+These include a number of patients who have self-reported through NEMSN, and this is detailed more in the article written by Nancy Grant and Lois Vierk entitled "Contacts from Epidemic Patients and Possible New EMS Cases" published in the NEMSN December 2019 newsletter.

-5-HTP & Melatonin: After the temporary withdrawal of L-Tryptophan due to the EMS epidemic, 5-HTP was marketed and promoted as a safer, superior replacement.
+5-Hydroxytryptophan & Melatonin: After the temporary withdrawal of L-Tryptophan due to the EMS epidemic, 5-Hydroxytryptophan (5-HTP) was promoted and marketed as a safer, superior replacement.
 The increased usage of 5-HTP and vigilance over the possible role of contaminants in EMS onset prompted a report in 1994 that three members of a Canadian family using 5-HTP manifested EMS-like symptoms.
-Analysis of the case-implicated product in 1994 revealed the presence of a unique contaminant, designated as Peak X. Dr. Gleich and I ultimately identified case-associated Peak X as 4,5-tryptophan-dione (4,5-TD) and detected its presence in a number of commercially available 5-HTP supplement brands.
-Our findings were subsequently confirmed by independent analyses carried out by the USA Food and Drug Administration.
+Analysis of the case-implicated product in 1994 revealed the presence of a unique contaminant, designated as Peak X. My research group in association with Dr. Gleich ultimately identified case-associated Peak X as 4,5-tryptophan-dione (4,5-TD) and detected its presence in a number of commercially available 5-HTP supplement brands.
+Our findings were subsequently confirmed by independent analyses carried out by the US FDA.

 There have been numerous reports from a variety of sources, including NEMSN, that taking Melatonin can also cause EMS-like symptoms.
-In a clinical study in 1993 where Melatonin was being evaluated as an anti-cancer agent, several patients developed eosinophilia.
-Based on these reports Dr. Gleich and I analyzed three commercially available Melatonin supplements bought from a local pharmacy in Rochester, Minnesota.
+In a clinical study in 1993, Melatonin was being evaluated as an anti-cancer agent; several patients developed eosinophilia.
+Based on these reports my group at Mayo Clinic analyzed three commercially available Melatonin supplements bought from a local pharmacy in Rochester, Minnesota.
 Analysis of these Melatonin tablets enabled us to determine the chemical structures of seven contaminants.
-The structural similarity to the case-associated contaminates found in Showa Denko L-Tryptophan was striking.
+The structural similarity to the case-associated contaminants found in Showa Denko L-Tryptophan was striking.
 Two of these contaminants were identified as Peak C (L-Tryptophan case-associated contaminant) analogs.
 The other Melatonin contaminants were identified as Peak E (L-Tryptophan case-associated contaminant) analogs.

 Chemical Structure of Contaminants: The contaminants found in L-Tryptophan, 5-HTP and Melatonin all have complex names and chemical structures.
 The determination of these structures is both expensive and complicated.
 These efforts require access to analytical instrumentation that can cost millions of dollars and requires many years of specialized training.
 So why go to such efforts to determine the structures of these contaminants?
 The structure of a molecule, particularly a contaminant, can provide valuable insight into how disease symptoms such as those in EMS occur.
 In other instances the structure and shape of a molecule determines how it interacts with the body.
-For example, everybody is familiar with the analgesic Aspirin, as well as the cholesterol reducing drug Statin.
-These widely used drugs have very different chemical structures and thus react with different parts of your body in order to bring about the effects we are all familiar with after taking them.
+For example, everybody is familiar with the analgesic Aspirin, as well as the cholesterol lowering Statin drugs.
+These widely used chemical compounds have very different chemical structures and thus react with different parts of your body in order to bring about the effects we are all familiar with after taking them.
 The same principle applies to contaminants; by determining their structures it may be possible to unravel the mechanism by which they harm your body.
-Once we have such an understanding then it is both possible to prevent further damage as well as possibly treat the effects of the contaminants(s).
+Once we have such an understanding then it is both possible to prevent further damage as well as possibly treat the effects of the contaminant(s).